 Prepares teacher-leaders who excel in teaching and learning in non-administrative roles in their schools.

 The Master of Science in Technology Management program at Southeast incorporates appropriate theories and practices utilized in "real-world" applications for addressing the needs of modern industries.

 Minors are a great way to diversify your academic transcript or learn about a discipline beyond your major.
-Contact your advisor or our online program specialist to learn more about how you can build minors in to your degree plan: 573-651-2766 or firstname.lastname@example.org.
+If you are a current online student, contact your advisor or our online program specialist to learn more about how you can build minors in to your degree plan: 573-651-5184 or email@example.com.

 ESOL certification allows teachers to enhance their ability to address the needs of limited English proficient children in the K-12 classroom.
 Prospective students must hold a valid teaching certificate in the state of Missouri and have prior coursework in Teaching Reading in the Content Areas and Psychology of the Exceptional Child.
 Missouri State (DESE) requirements for the ESOL Certification program include 21 hours of coursework in the areas of Theories of Second and Foreign Language Learning, Methods and Techniques of TESOL, Materials and Assessment of TESOL, Linguistics, Sociolinguistics, and Practicum in TESOL.

 The Autism Spectrum Disorder (ASD) Certificate Program enables students to attain knowledge and skills essential in making a positive impact on individuals with ASD.
 The increasing prevalence and large research-to-practice gap in educational programs drives this critical need.
 We offer a 15 credit hour certificate program that is available as an add-on to an undergraduate degree or can be incorporated into a graduate degree.
 The courses are also available to non-degree seeking students wanting to learn more and make a positive impact on individuals with ASD.
 Courses are taught as online courses with opportunities to meet face-to-face if desired.